chrishwise/cmsc_312_operating_system_project/README.md

 Processes are generated from xml template and then printed

 Round robin is called to print but I have been struggling with getting it to work properly.
 Tried to implement it so that only critical sections need to be evaluated for scheduling.

+Phase 2:
+Completely redid all of my scheduler
+Added multi-threading functionality using pythons threading module Used semaphore with initial value 4 to simulate 4 threads of a CPU Used a lock for critical section resolving scheme Added memory to the template files and added functionality to load new process's to the ready queue Struggling to debug after finally finishing all of Phase 2's required functionality